swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 For example, suppose a high-priority operation needs the function to hurry up and finish.
 The operation might know to escalate the priority of the first thread, but really it ought to escalate both.
 At best, it won't escalate the second thread until the first thread starts waiting for it.
 It's relatively easy to solve this problem narrowly, maybe by letting the function register a second thread that should be escalated.
 But it'll be an ad-hoc solution that might need to be repeated in every function that wants to use concurrency.

 Structured concurrency solves this by asking programmers to organize their use of concurrency into high-level tasks and their child component tasks.
 These tasks become the primary units of concurrency, rather than lower-level concepts like threads.
 Structuring concurrency this way allows information to naturally flow up and down the hierarchy of tasks which would otherwise require carefully-written support at every level of abstraction and on every thread transition.
-This in turn permits many different high-level problems to be addressed with relative ease.
+This in turn permits many high-level problems to be addressed with relative ease.

 For example: